 Steps to Take Before You Hire a Contractor. | Photo by: pressfoto / FreePik

-Meeting with three or more contractors and getting multiple estimates is a great place to start, but it should be just the beginning of the process before you hire a contractor.
+Meeting with three or more contractors and getting multiple estimates is a great place to start, but it should be just the beginning of the process before you hire a renovation company.
 But, like the process of hiring a nanny or caregiver for our child, we should always take extra steps and precautions to ensure we can truly trust that contractor that just ‘feels right’ based on our gut feeling.

 Before you hire a contractor, always be sure to take these five steps:

 This is such an easy thing to do and only takes a few minutes.
 In California, you should navigate to https://www.cslb.ca.gov/OnlineServices/CheckLicenseII/CheckLicense.aspx .
 Here, you can confirm the renovation company you’re considering has an active license, check company owner names, see if they have any infractions on their license, and determine how long the company has been licensed.
 If everything checks out, you move on to the next step.